 Your classes will include a core set of courses that will provide you with understanding of programming concepts, tools for project control, database management, data science, computer architecture, data networks, information systems design, technology management, and e-commerce.

-You will join your Business and Management Systems classmates in a common core set of classes.
+You will join your business and management systems classmates in a common core set of classes.
 These classes reflect the theme of integration of business and technology, and represent information technology, management, quantitative, and communication skills.
-Finally, all of your coursework rests on a broad foundation of general education classes from humanities, social sciences, physical sciences, and mathematics.

-Experiential Learning is an essential aspect of Missouri S&T’s unique learning experience, which is learning stimulated by a variety of structured activities that differ significantly from the traditional lecture format.
-Experiential learning activities are designed to require students to go beyond mastering basic skills and knowledge in the practical application of that material, and allow students to learn in environments that align with their aptitudes.
+You will be required to engage in an experiential learning activity.
+These activities are designed to require you to go beyond mastering basic skills and knowledge in the practical application of that material, and allow you to learn in environments that align with your aptitudes.

 To point to this anchor, create a link with the target "#istminors" instead of a URL.
 Note that this blue block will not be visible on your live site or in previews.